loophp/collection/docs/pages/api.rst

 By default, it will sort by values and using a callback.
 If you want to sort by keys, you can pass a parameter to change the behaviour or use twice the flip operation.
 See the example below.

+Since version 7.4, sorting is `stable` by default.
+Stable sort algorithms sort equal elements in the same order that they appear in the input.

 Interface: `Sortable`_

 Signature: ``Collection::sort(int $type = Sortable::BY_VALUES, ?callable $callback = null): Collection;``